kraniasorestis/crunchy/README.md

  - the provided words in both lowercase format and with the first letter capitalized
  - conjoined words (ie instead of "Minas Tirith" > "minastirith" )
  - reversed lowercase words
- - appended chronologies with and without dashes at the back end of the lowercase stuff
+ - appended chronologies both "normally" and in reverse with and without dashes at the back end of the lowercase stuff
  - it converts special vowels like "é" to "e"
  - leet stuff like:
    "@" instead of "a",